The dual approach to non-negative super-resolution: perturbation analysis and $\ell_1$ data fidelity: Problem setup

 In this paper, we restrict our study to the case of Gaussian kernels.
-Our main results are the following \begin{itemize} \item In the setting of exact measurements, we provide bounds on how far the estimated locations $t_k$ and magnitudes $a_k$ are from their true values as the dual variable $\lambda$ is perturbed from its optimal value $\lambda^*$ when $x$ is recovered by solving the dual problem \eqref{eq:dual}.
-These bounds are given in Theorems \ref{thm:t dep lambda} and \ref{thm:a dep t}.
-These give us an insight into the size of the error in the locations and magnitudes when we apply an optimisation algorithm to the dual of the super-resolution problem.
+Our main results are: \begin{itemize} \item When the measurements are exact, we provide bounds on how far the estimated spike locations $t_i$ and magnitudes $a_i$ are from their true values as the dual variable $\lambda$ is perturbed from the optimal solution $\lambda^*$ of~\eqref{eq:dual}.
+These bounds, given in Theorem~\ref{thm:t dep lambda} and Theorem~\ref{thm:a dep t}, offer insight into the size of the error in the spike locations and magnitudes when the super-resolution problem is solved via its convex dual.

-\item In the setting of measurements corrupted by additive noise, we leverage the perturbation bounds obtained for the noiseless case in order to study the impact of additive noise in the observations, when the signal is recovered by solving the alternative problem \eqref{eq:primal noisy}.
-For this purpose, we make precise links between the dual solutions to \eqref{eq:primal noisy} and \eqref{eq:dual}.
-Our main result for this noisy setup is Theorem \ref{thm:pert noisy}, where we give an explicit bound on the impact of noise on the estimation of the dual solution to \eqref{eq:dual}.
-This makes again the case for the study of \eqref{eq:dual} under perturbation. \end{itemize}
+\item When the measurements are corrupted by additive noise, we leverage the connection between the convex dual of~\eqref{eq:main prog} and that of the $\ell_1$ minimisation problem~\eqref{eq:primal noisy}, highlighted in Section~\ref{sec:main goals}, to study the impact of measurement noise on the solution of the noisy dual problem~\eqref{eq:dual noisy}.
+The main result is Theorem \ref{thm:pert noisy}, where an explicit bound is given. \end{itemize}

-While the bounds given in these theorems apply only to the case when the convolution kernel is Gaussian, the same techniques can be applied to obtain perturbation bounds for other kernels, with a few differences in the way some sums in the proofs are bounded, which would would be specific to the kernel used.
+While the bounds given in these theorems apply only to the case when the convolution kernel is Gaussian, the same techniques can be applied to obtain perturbation bounds for other kernels, with a few differences in the way some sums in the proofs are bounded, which would be specific to the kernel used.